-So far between 6,000 and 8,000 rare (orphan) diseases have been described worldwide.
-Most of them have hardly been researched, and new orphan diseases are added to the list practically on a daily basis.
-In Switzerland and Europe a disease is deemed to be rare if it affects no more than five out of every 10,000 people.
-While the number of people suffering from each individual disease is very small, with 7,000 to 8,000 of these diseases in existence around 7 per cent of the population seems to be affected.
-In this country, the number of patients is estimated to be more than half a million (see page 6 of the National Rare Disease Policy).
-This is more than the number of people with diabetes .
+A disease is deemed to be rare if it affects no more than five out of every 10,000 people.
+Between 7,000 and 8,000 rare diseases have been identified worldwide.
+While the number of people suffering from each individual disease is very small, there are many such diseases, so it is likely that around 7% of the population is affected.
+In Switzerland, the number of sufferers is estimated to be more than half a million.
+This is more than the number of people living with diabetes.

 Causes and progression

 Many rare diseases have genetic origins.
 Added to these genetic conditions are rare infections, auto-immune disorders and other types of rare disease.
-The causes of most rare diseases aren’t yet clear.
 They are often life-threatening or result in chronic invalidity.
 Many appear at birth or in early childhood, while others don’t emerge until patients are much older.
-There is still no hope of a cure for the large majority of these rare conditions.
+There is still no hope of a cure for the large majority of these rare conditions but there is great potential for research.

 Contact